joakimremler/YRGO_docker/README.md

 You should now run your first container from a image called [hello-world](https://hub.docker.com/_/hello-world/).

 But first we download the new image from dockerhub by [pulling](https://docs.docker.com/engine/reference/commandline/pull/) it.
-Write this command in the terminal in the server:
+Write this command in the terminal:

     $ docker pull hello-world